mhenr18/mhenr.com/_posts/2013-10-9-d-style-unit-testing-in-cpp.md

 Note that the function declaration could have stayed within the class block (as long as the unit test is outside it and global) but in D code the common practice is to define unit tests immediately below the function you're intending on testing.
-I agree with this pracice, otherwise it's not obvious what you're testing.
+I agree with this practice, otherwise it's not obvious what you're testing.